Department of Natural Product Biosynthesis

 Reconstitution of plant pathways

-We are exploring ways to reconstitute individual branches of plant pathways in tractable host organisms, such as Nicotiana benthamiana and yeast.
+We are exploring ways to reconstitute individual branches of plant pathways in tractable host organisms, such as Nicotiana benthamiana.
 We use this approach to better understand the individual steps of the pathway, as well as to try to generate proof of concept reconstitution systems for the production of high value molecules.
 We also use transient expression of Nicotiana benthamiana capable to produce “new-to-nature” products.
 This reprogramming of biosynthetic pathways to produce unnatural products may lead to the development of molecules with new biological activities.